thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/devices.md

 ### Copy device Id

-Copy the device id to the clipboard using the "Copy Device Id" button.
+Copy the device Id to the clipboard using the "Copy Device Id" button.

 {% include images-gallery.html imageCollection="copy-device-id" %}